MathewLister/Music-Database/README.md

 -------------
 BRIEF SUMMARY
 -------------
-This program allows the user to select, insert, update, and delete tables and their values in a music database.
+This program allows the user to select, insert, update, and delete values in a music database.
 The music database holds songs, artists, albums, labels, playlists, concerts, and genres.
 The database is connected to using DatabaseConnection.java, the music database is interacted with using the user interface defined in DriverCode.java, and the functions of the user interface are defined in Query.java.
 Other files include an ER diagram and a Data Dictionary.

 ---------------------------